joshred83/lets-plot/README_PYTHON.md

 All coordinates are in the EPSG:4326 coordinate reference system (CRS).

-Note what executing geocoding queries requires an internet connection.
+Note that executing geocoding queries requires an internet connection.

 Examples: